finalcut/finalcut.github.io/_posts/2020-02-21-getting-started-with-vue-and-typescript.md

 export default class extends Vue {
   {% raw %}
   // this is a property getter.
-Typescript lets us say what type of
+Typescript let's us say what type of
   // value will be returned (string).
 It's used up in the template as {{ AppTitle }}
   {% endraw %}
   get AppTitle (): string { return 'lootly' }